-You may be wondering what you can mix your protein powder with that best aligns with your nutrition goals, whether you’re bulking, cutting, or just looking to maintain weight.
+You may be wondering what you can mix your protein powder with that best aligns with your nutrition goals.

 I’ve tried mixing protein powder with just about everything…

-In this article, I discuss the pros and cons of each option and what you need to consider before you decide what you can mix protein powder with.
+And below, I discuss the pros and cons of each option and what you need to consider before you decide what to mix your protein powder with.

 What To Mix Protein Powder With?